srabonty-mazumder/greenwood-cultural-association-database/README.md

 # Greenwood Cultural Association – Database System

 ## 📌 Project Overview
 This project was developed as part of the Data Management course at Haaga-Helia University of Applied Sciences.
+It was group work.

 The system is a prototype database solution for the Greenwood Cultural Association, designed to manage: